 Saving for the future

-If you want to put some money away to buy something big in a few months, or if you just want to make sure that you're covered financially for anything unexpected, you should think about opening a savings account
+If you want to save money to buy something big, or if you just want to make sure that you're covered financially for anything unexpected, you should think about opening a savings account.

 Choosing the right way to save

-There are loads of different ways of saving your money to choose from.
-To find an account to suit you that will also get the most out of your money, you'll need to think about a number of things, like:
+To find an account to suit you that will also get the most out of your money, you'll need to think about a number of things like:

 - how old you need to be to open the account